fac25/Week5-ProjectHttp-Yassien-Sumithra/README.md

 ### User journey

 - The user inputs a postcode
-- That prompts a map to pop up
+- That prompts a map to pop up and some basic information of that area
-- The map shows the crime rate within a particular radius of that postcode
+- The crime tab shows the latest crime figures within a 1-mile radius of that postcode
-- The user can click to see a more detailed breakdown of which types of crimes
+- The user can click to filter out selected crime categories from the table
-- The user can filter so only certain crimes count